Camium02/ICE-3111-Computer_Vision/Labs/Lab-07/Python.md

     - At the beginning of your file, `import copy`.
     - Just after the call to `ret, frame = video_input.read()`, backup the frame with `frame_backup = copy.deepcopy(frame)`

-filter the incoming `frame` with the same filter.
+    - Once the frame is backed up, filter the incoming `frame` with the same filter.

+3. Run and test your program using several videos.
+In your report, document what changes you made in your code and document your tests.
+You must add screenshots.

 ### Change of illumination